COVESA/vehicle_signal_specification/vss_layers/README.md

 # VSS-Layers

-VSS layers is an extension mechanism that has been implicitly included since the VSS development started, and recently there have been more discussions to formalize the concept.
+VSS layers is an extension mechanism that has been implicitly included since the VSS development started, and now more formally defined.

 Even before the concept had a name it was in practice implemented in the initial tools because they behaved like layers in the following ways:

 1. Overriding definitions was possible with subsequent re-definition of the same signal

 2. It was possible to add custom metadata fields to each signal, in addition to the VSS "core" model metadata ("name", "type", "datatype", "description", and in recent editions "instances", "deprecation" etc.)

+Later on, tools were written to warn about unknown metadata as a quality measure, but this needs to be adjusted when layers are used.

-There are two main ways to add a metadata relationship in the plain VSS (meta)model.
+There is one main way to add a metadata relationship in the plain VSS (meta)model.
 In the VSSo (ontology) environment there may also be additional ways.

-The most obvious one is to list new metadata below a signal definition.
+List new metadata below a signal definition:

 VSS core model metadata:
 ```